joostsijm/rival_regions_wrapper/README.md

 pip install rival_regions_wrapper
 ```

-The package should be available globaly.
+The package should be available globally.

 ## Testing
 This appplication supports unit tests, these are located in `rival_regions_wrapper/tests/`.
 Intall required dependancies using `pipenv install --dev`.
 After installing you should be able to test the python package with pytest.
 Requests are cached for quick testing using VCR.py located at `rival_regions_wrapper/tests/cassettes/`.
-If you run in problems with testing you are advised to them run again after remvong the cassettes directory.
+If you run in problems with testing you are advised to them run again after removing the cassettes directory.

 The tests read login credentials from the following environment variables:
 `LOGIN_METHOD`, `USERNAME`, `PASSWORD`.